wp-plugins/get-directions/readme.txt

 Tags: MapQuest, Maps, Responsive, Directions
 Requires at least: 3.4
 Tested up to: 3.5.1
-Stable tag: 1.002
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Get Directions is a flexible, responsive map plugin , that uses MapQuest.
+Get Directions is a responsive map plugin powered by MapQuest.
 Widget and shortcodes that auto detect mobiles.
 == Description ==
+* Free
+* Simple WordPress install
+* Works on both Desktop and Mobile devices
+* Responsive

 The most comprehensive way for customers to get directions to your shop, office or location with ease on desktop, mobile & responsive themes